fuzzybinary/dart-embedding-example/README.md

 - You can use `Dart_Invoke` over `Dart_RunLoop` to execute a single Dart function, but doing so does not drain the message queue.
 To do so see [Draining the Message Queue](#draining-the-message-queue)
 - Debugging should work provided the service isolate starts up correctly.
+- Hot reloading works, but requires a you write your own watcher script to trigger it, as VSCode doesn't implement it for anything other than Flutter projects. see [this issue](https://github.com/Dart-Code/Dart-Code/issues/2708) for more information.
+    - The [Hotreloader](https://pub.dev/packages/hotreloader) pub package implements hot reloading for the current process, but the code can be ported for connecting to an embedded instance.
 - This does not take into account loading pre-compiled dart libraries.

 Other Notes -